bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 The steps  for creating a test project with the bUnit template are as follows:

 1. Install the template (only needed the first time)
-2. Create a new test project
+2. Create a new bUnit test project
 3. Add the test project to your solution

 These steps look like this from the `dotnet` CLI: